-One interesting guarantee provided by the rename () call is that it is (usually) implemented as an atomic call with respect to system crashes; if the system crashes during the renaming, the file will either be named the old name or the new name, and no odd in-between state can arise.
+One interesting guarantee provided by the rename () call is that it is atomic with respect to system crashes; if the system crashes during the renaming, the file will either be named the old name or the new name; no odd in-between or joint state can arise.
 Thus, rename () is critical for supporting certain kinds of applications that require an atomic update to file state.